Florida Bright Futures Program

 At UNF, Bright Futures is initially awarded to students with a "placeholder" estimate.
 The initial estimate is based on 15 credit hours at the current year's credit hour rate.
 Once student registers and/or after the end of the add/drop week, the award amount will update based on the actual credit hours.

-Bright Futures scholars may receive funding for summer if they are enrolled in a total of at least 6 degree-applicable credit hours and have remaining hours of Bright Futures eligibility.
 Summer Bright Futures awards will initially post upon enrollment in 6 degree-applicable credit hours.
-Once student registers and/or after the end of the add/drop week, the award amount will update based on the actual enrollment hours.
+Once student registers and/or after the end of the add/drop week, the award amount will update based on the actual credit hours.
 There is no book stipend or Academic Top Scholar award for summer.